-ANGLOGOLD Ashanti put clear blue water between itself and recent merger and acquisition activity in the global gold industry saying today in comments to its full-year results today that it would predicate the business on “predictable, rational behaviour”.
+ANGLOGOLD Ashanti put clear blue water between itself and recent merger and acquisition activity in the global gold industry saying in comments to its full-year results today that it would build the business on “predictable, rational behaviour”.

 “We want to be a reliable, predictable company meeting guidance always and to develop a reputation for that,” said Kelvin Dushnisky, CEO of AngloGold Ashanti in an early morning media call.
 “We don’t want to be forced into doing anything.”

 “The M&A transactions have happened for various reasons.
 They’ve got good management teams and for them it makes sense,” he added.
 Earlier this year, it was speculated that AngloGold Ashanti and Gold Fields might merge – market chatter that has been dismissed.

 However, Dushnisky said the group would set about hiving off assets that it didn’t believed fit its future profile, adding Cerro Vanguardia, the Argentina mine to a ‘for sale’ list that includes Sadiola in Mali, put on the block last year.

 “Cerro Vanguardia has been great asset for more than 20 years and continues to be,” said Dushnisky who added its sale might be completed this year.

 “Strategically, our focus is on areas where there’s critical mass based largely on the geological potential, and in this instance, as a standalone, it doesn’t fit into that profile.
 Having said that, it’s a valuable asset so the bidding will be robust,” he said.